Double Garnishment After Judgment Satisfaction: A Case Study

 Consult a debt-defense attorney.
 Duplicate-judgment cases are winnable, but deadlines are short and procedures vary by county.

-Bottom line: Two judgments for one debt violate fundamental due-process rules.
+Bottom line: A second judgment on the same debt is usually improper and can often be vacated through motion practice.
 With prompt action—and the right legal arguments—you can usually wipe out the duplicate case entirely.

 What New Yorkers Should Know When Dealing with Creditors